 “Yeah, right!”
 I thought.
 “Thanks for that.”

-As I asked myself what the opportunity might be, the first thing I noticed was that my stress levels fell dramatically.
-As it says in Chapter 3, somehow simply looking for the opportunities brings benefits, even though nothing in the actual situation has changed.
+As I asked myself what the ‘opportunity’ in my dreadful situation might be, the first thing I noticed was that my stress levels fell dramatically.
+As it says in Chapter 3, somehow simply looking for the opportunities brought benefits, even though nothing in the situation had changed.

-So that is what I did.
-Chapters 1-3 would have helped me to do it faster, but of course I hadn’t written them yet!
+Chapters 1-3 would have helped me to achieve it faster, but of course I hadn’t written them yet…

-Have you ever found yourself stuck in a situation where you needed to make an important decision but had few facts or data to guide you?
-Would you like to have the tools to be able to make a faster choice next time?
+Have you ever found yourself with a critical decision to make but very little information to guide you and very great uncertainty about what the outcomes might be?
+Would you like to be able to make faster choices next time?

 Adapted from Inner Leadership: tools for building inspiration in times of change.